News & Opinions

 The latest news and insights from Hanley Wood’s outspoken experts and key thought-leaders throughout the residential and commercial design and construction industry.

-Bradley Hunter / Metrostudy / August 25, 2014
+Brad Hunter / Metrostudy Report / November 4, 2014

-Paul Winans / Remodeling / August 21, 2014
+Paul Winans / Remodeling / October 24, 2014

 As a consultant to remodeling business owners, I spend a considerable amount of time on the phone.
 These hour-long calls, done with some regularity (ideally, monthly), can make a big difference in the success of a business.
 Anytime a business owner gets an informed outside perspective, there is the potential to speed up the progress of the company.

 It’s not unusual for me to have a business owner request that I speak with one or more of her employees.
 By listening carefully to both the owner and the employee, I can provide insight on how the pair can improve their working relationship.